 Qualified Kentucky students are able to pay the equivalent of in-state tuition for veterinary medicine and optometry programs, which in most cases, reduces the total tuition costs.

 How Contract Spaces benefits Kentuckians

 Contract Spaces keeps the goal of earning a degree in veterinary medicine or optometry attainable, even though the state does not offer these programs at public universities.

 How Contract Spaces helps us toward 2025 goals

-More Kentuckians with more degrees, especially in the areas of health and science, is a state priority.
-Contract Spaces helps give students access to degree programs without the worry of out-of-state tuition debt.
+More Kentuckians with degrees, especially in the areas of health and science, is a state priority.
+Contract Spaces helps give students access to degree programs at reduced tuition rates.

 Learn more about Kentucky's education goals by viewing Stronger By Degrees, the Council's strategic agenda for postsecondary and adult education.